 CCG2 = Chronic Concentration Goal of pyrethroid 2

-The CGU was developed as part of the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (R5-2017-0057) by the Central Valley Water Board (Region 5 pyrethroid amendment).
+The CGU was developed as part of the Amendment to the Water Quality Control Plan for the Sacramento River and San Joaquin River Basins for the Control of Pyrethroid Pesticide Discharges (R5-2017-0057) by the Central Valley Regional Water Board (Region 5 pyrethroid amendment).
 Pyrethroid assessment methods selected for use in a region are identified in Regional Water Board 303(d) Recommendations (Sections 4, 5 and 6).

 Many pesticide assessments in prior Integrated Reports were based on thresholds selected from the Ecotoxicity Database.
 Most of these thresholds were replaced by thresholds selected from the benchmarks.
 The benchmarks are based on toxicity values from scientific studies reviewed by the U.S. EPA and included the risk assessment process for pesticides.
 The benchmarks are an estimate of a pesticide concentration below which there is not expected to be a risk of concern to aquatic life.
 Chronic and acute benchmarks were available for nonvascular and vascular plants, invertebrates, and fish.
 The lowest of available thresholds for a pesticide was selected as the threshold for assessment of pesticide data.
 For the 2020-2022 Integrated Report, all available data for on-cycle regions were assessed according to the selected pesticide benchmark.

+When appropriate, certain pollutants are added together and assessed using an evaluation guideline for the sum of the pollutants.
+For example, the following pollutants are summed and compared to the evaluation guideline for chlordane: Nonachlor, cis-; Nonachlor, trans-; Chlordane, cis-; Chlordane, trans-; and Oxychlordane.
+Another example includes polychlorinated biphenyls (“PCBs”), which were evaluated based on CTR guidance to sum the PCB aroclors for aquatic life and either congeners or aroclors for human health for comparison to criteria protective of human health and aquatic life.
+A list of the pollutants referred to as “summing pollutants” can be found in Appendix N: List of Summing Pollutants.

 Other Organic Chemicals